Neihos/react-simple-modal/README.md

 This component was created as part of a learning project to replace a jQuery modal with a React solution.

+## Prerequisites

+- Node.js v18 or higher
+- React v18 or higher
+- A React project (Vite, CRA or similar)

 ## Installation

 Install the plugin directly from GitHub: